 5.6 (b) Type II members may have the privilege of the floor, if authorized by the Executive Committee of the Board of Directors, at meetings of the Type I members of the Association but shall not have the right to vote.

-Powers of the Type I Members.
-The Type I members of the Association shall have the powers specifically stated in the Articles of Incorporation of the corporation and in these Bylaws.
-These members, at a meeting of the membership, may make proposals and recommendations to the Board of Directors, relating to policy decisions for the Association.
+Powers of the Type I and Type IA Members.
+Type I and Type IA members of the Association shall have the powers specifically stated in the Articles of Incorporation of the Association and in these Bylaws.
+Type I and Type IA members, at a meeting of the members, may make proposals and recommendations to the Board of Directors, relating to policy decisions for the Association.

-Proxy Voting.
-Voting by proxy shall be permitted at meetings of the Type I members of the Association, but no proxy shall be valid unless it shall specify the meeting at which the vote by proxy is authorized and unless it shall have been filed, in writing or electronically, with the President at least ten (10) days before the meeting.
-The proxy shall designate the person or persons to vote the proxy.
+Substitute Voting.
+Substitute voting shall be permitted at meetings of the Type I members of the Association, but a substitute voter shall not be valid unless the notice specifies the meeting at which the substitute vote is authorized and unless it shall have been filed, in writing or electronically, with the President prior to the meeting.
+The Chief Executive Officer or facility administrator of the Type I member of the Chief Executive Officer of the Type IA member shall designate the person to serve as the substitute voter.
+The substitute voter must be employed by the same Type I or Type IA member as the Chief Executive Officer or facility administrator.

 Board of Directors

 Composition.
-The Chairman, the Chairman Elect, the President, and the Secretary-Treasurer of the corporation, the immediate Past Chairman of the Board of Directors, the fifteen (15) Directors elected at large from among the representatives of Type I members and others (at least one of whom is a trustee or director of a member and at least one of whom is a physician who is licensed under I.C.
-25-22.5), the American Hospital Association delegates, and eleven (11) representatives of members elected as Presidents of their respective Districts shall constitute the Board of Directors.
-Additionally, any Past Chairman of the Board, then active in Indiana in an administrative, governance, or executive position within any organizational structure of a member, and not otherwise elected or appointed to the Board, shall be an ex-officio member of the Board, without vote.
+The Chair, the Chair Elect, the President, and the Secretary-Treasurer of the Association, the immediate Past Chair of the Board of Directors, the seventeen (17) Directors elected at large from among the representatives of Type I or Type IA members (at least one of whom is a trustee or director of a member and at least one of whom is a physician who is licensed under I.C.
+25-22.5), the AHA delegates, and nine (9) representatives of Type I and Type IA members ratified as Presidents of their respective Districts shall constitute the Board of Directors.
+Additionally, any Past Chair of the Board, then active in Indiana in an administrative, governance, or executive position within any organizational structure of a member, and not otherwise elected or appointed to the Board, shall be an ex-officio member of the Board, without vote.
+Board of Director seats and offices shall be deemed vacant if the Board of Directors member or officer is no longer associated with the Type I or Type IA member whom the Board of Directors member or officer was originally associated with when appointed or ratified.

+Voting.
+Each Board of Directors member shall be entitled to one (1) vote for each matter requiring approval at a meeting of the Board of Directors, unless the Board of Directors member is also casting a proxy vote, as provided for in Section 6.3 hereof.

 Proxy Voting.
 Voting by proxy shall be permitted at meetings of the Board of Directors, but no proxy shall be valid unless it shall specify the meeting at which the vote by proxy is authorized and unless it shall have been filed, in writing or electronically, with the President at least twenty-four (24) hours before the scheduled meeting.
-The Proxy shall designate the person or persons to vote the proxy.
+The Board of Directors member shall designate another Board of Directors member to vote the proxy.

 Powers.
-The Board of Directors is empowered to establish policies for the Association in order to carry out its purposes as expressed in its Articles of Incorporation and in establishing such policies to have all those powers not specifically reserved to Type I members.
+The Board of Directors is empowered to establish policies for the Association in order to carry out its purposes as expressed in its Articles of Incorporation and in establishing such policies to have all those powers not specifically reserved to Type I and Type IA members.